voidstrike/FPSG/README.md

 - Noted that we use the PRETRAINED_ENCODER in the command, you can also train such an encoder by running `src/trainPointAE.py`, classes (categories) are also specified in the source code.

-- There are more hyper parameter options, please refer to the source code for more detail
+- There are more hyper parameter options, please refer to the source code for more detail.
+For example, `--n_episode` and `--n_cluster`
 - Please remember to modify the CUDA device number X, TRAIN_CONFIG, TEST_CONFIG and PRETRAINED_ENCODER accordingly.
 - Eval a model (Actually, the evaluation code will be executed at the end of the training)